 No, you would not HAVE to toast the chopped pecans, but it makes such a difference in flavor when nuts are toasted.
 It enhances the flavor of the entire dessert!
 It only takes a few minutes, so I encourage you to give it a shot!

-With the cake assembled and ready to bake, place the cheesecake in the oven.
-Bake at 325°F for 60-70 minutes.
-The cheesecake is done baking when 2-3 inches around the outside is set and barely puffed.
+Cheesecake is done baking when 2-3 inches around the outside are set and barely puffed.
 Another clue that it is done is that the center will be just barely jiggly.
 If using a thermometer, the internal temperature of the cheesecake should read 150°F, and no more than 160°F. If it is overbaked, the cheesecake will crack and the texture will be tough.

 Can I Freeze Cheesecake?